ZettaScaleLabs/z-serial/README.md

 # Zenoh Serial

-This repo contains some code for testing serial framing on rust
+This repo contains the Zenoh Frame format over serial (RS232-like) transports.

 # Build it